solliancenet/microsoft-mysql-developer-guide/03_GettingStarted/03_02_Java_Language_Support.md

 *MySQL Connector/J* is a JDBC-compatible API that natively implements the MySQL protocol in Java, rather than utilizing client libraries.
 The Connect and Query sample does not directly utilize *MySQL Connector/J*, but Microsoft provides a sample that uses this technology.

-To allow developers to focus on implementing business logic, applications commonly use persistence frameworks like Spring Data JPA.
+Developers use persistence frameworks like Spring Data JPA to accelerate development.
+They can focus on the application business logic, not basic database communication.
 Spring Data JPA extends the JPA specification, which governs *object-relational mapping* (ORM) technologies in Java.
 It functions on top of JPA implementations, like the Hibernate ORM.
 The Connect and Query sample leverages Spring Data JPA and *MySQL Connector/J* to access the Azure MySQL instance and expose data through a web API.

 Flexible Server is compatible with all Java client utilities for MySQL Community Edition.
 However, Microsoft has only validated *MySQL Connector/J* for use with Single Server due to its network connectivity setup.
 Refer to the [MySQL drivers and management tools compatible with Azure Database for MySQL](https://docs.microsoft.com/azure/mysql/concepts-compatibility) article for more information about drivers compatible with Single Server.